kolotsey/netconf-client/README.md

 - `.editConfigCreate(xpath: string, values: object, beforeKey?: string): Observable<EditConfigResult>`

     Send an edit-config (create operation) request to the server.
-The `values` parameter is an object containing the key-value pairs to be created in the configuration.
+The `values` argument is an object containing the key-value pairs to be created in the configuration.

-    The `beforeKey` parameter specifies where to insert the new element in the configuration (for ordered lists).
+    The `beforeKey` specifies where to insert the new element in the configuration (for ordered lists).
 Example:
     ```typescript
     netconf.editConfigCreate('//list', {name: 'newEntry'}, '[name="existingEntry"]');
     ```

 - `.editConfigDelete(xpath: string, values: object): Observable<EditConfigResult>`

     Send an edit-config (delete operation) request to the server.
-The `xpath` parameter is the XPath expression of the element to be deleted.
-The `values` parameter should provide the key of the element to be deleted.
+The `xpath` argument is the XPath expression of the element to be deleted.
+The `values` argument should provide the key of the element to be deleted.
 Example:

     ```typescript
     const netconf = new Netconf({